simondilhas/qto_buccaneer/readme.md

 ## 🗺️ Development Pipeline

 We're charting a course for more features!
 Here's what's on the horizon:

+0. **Refacturing for config pattern**
+   - Tests$
+   - Documentation
+   - Bugfixes with metrics config

 1. **Data Enrichment & Classifications**
    - Adding support for various classification systems